 Probability means the chances of the number of occurrences of an event.
 In simple language, it is the possibility that an event will occur or not.
 The concept of probability can be applied to some experiments like coin tossing, dice throwing, playing cards, etc.

 Intro to the Theoretical Probability

-As soon as you flipped a coin, the result is random.
-It maybe tails or heads.
+As soon as you flip a coin, the result is random.
+It may be tails or heads.
 (I know the coin can land on the edges but we are neglecting this case for the sake of simplification).
 From all possible outcomes, we can say the outcomes Heads and Tails are equally likely.

 Theoretical and Experimental Probabilities

 Theoretical Probability deals with assumptions in order to avoid unfeasible or expensive repetition experiments.
 Theoretical Probability for an Event A can be calculated as follows: